 The importance of including women and gender perspectives in the planning and implementation of peace operations is increasingly recognized.
 This has led to some milestone achievements, such as the deployment of the first all-female peacekeeping unit in Liberia.
 However, many critical gaps remain, both at the local and international level.

 Women are still significantly underrepresented in most areas of UN peace operations, in peace negotiations and in national governance, particularly at senior levels.
 Women’s issues are often given low priority and inadequate support.
-Attitudes towards women’s participation in many countries and mobile optin organizations pose a significant barrier to progress.
+Attitudes towards women’s participation in many countries and steamer basket organizations pose a significant barrier to progress.
 Moreover, policies frequently fail to translate into operational targets and effective impact on the situation of women on the ground.

 Nevertheless, peacebuilding offers important opportunities to support the advancement of gender equality in conflict-affected countries.
 Accordingly, efforts must be made to ensure that all peacebuilding strategies and activities consistently and effectively include women and gender perspectives.